 Where to Place Smoke Alarms, CO Detectors and Fire Extinguishers in Your Home

-It is important to install fire safety products and carbon monoxide detectors, and ensure they are working properly in your home.
+It is important to install fire safety products and carbon monoxide (CO) detectors, and ensure they are working properly in your home.
 Understanding how to help protect your home and family from fire or carbon monoxide is a top priority.
 For whole home protection, follow these safety recommendations on the placement and installation of smoke detectors, carbon monoxide alarms and fire extinguishers in your home.

 Home Smoke Detectors

 The National Fire Protection Association (NFPA) recommends installing at least one home smoke detector on every level of your home (including your basement and attic), inside every bedroom, and outside each sleeping area.
 Make sure smoke detectors are installed high on the walls or near the center of the ceilings, and at least 10 feet away from cooking appliances.
-When installing on the wall, place the smoke alarm at least 12 inches from the ceiling.
+When installing on the wall, place the smoke alarm within 12 inches from the ceiling.
 This is because smoke rises and will make the alarms the most effective.

 Carbon Monoxide Alarm

-The NFPA recommends that you install a carbon monoxide (CO) alarm, like smoke alarms, on every level of your home, inside every bedroom, and outside each sleeping area.
+The NFPA recommends that you install a carbon monoxide alarm, like smoke alarms, on every level of your home, inside every bedroom, and outside each sleeping area.
 Make sure carbon monoxide detectors are also installed near attached garages in case a car is left running, and anywhere else the manufacturer recommends.

 However, not every spot is ideal to install a carbon monoxide alarm.
 The following places can create false alarms or prevent your carbon monoxide alarm from properly identifying dangerous levels of CO in your home: